wiggin77/robotjs-externs/README.md

 ```

 ## Building RobotJS
-`npm` will install prebuilt binaries for WindowsMac, and Linux.
+`npm` will install prebuilt binaries for Windows, Mac, and Linux.
 If you want to build yourself, see [here](http://robotjs.io/docs/building).

 To build for Electron see [here](http://robotjs.io/docs/electron).